tonicruz-git/tonicruz-git/README.md

 # About me
-I´m currently learning vibe coding, sewing, and furniture restoration. 😄
+I´m enjoying vibe coding, so far.
+Currently learning sewing and furniture restoration. 😄

 <!--